kubernetes/community/contributors/devel/sig-instrumentation/migration-to-structured-logging.md

 Use of Fatal should be discouraged and it's not available in new functions.
 Instead of depending on the logger to exit the process, you should call `os.Exit()` yourself.

+Fatal calls use a default exit code of 255.
+When migrating, please use an exit code of 1 and include an "ACTION REQUIRED:" release note.

 ## Remove string formatting from log message

 With structured logging, log messages are no longer formatted, leaving argument marshalling up to the logging client